VICE U.K. originally published this article.

 "Oh.
 I guess I'll look it up on Wikipedia then."
 And away he went.

-This whole experience speaks volumes about consent in clubs: it's seemingly dismissed, shoved under the carpet as if the rules are different as soon as you've paid the £5 door charge and been temporarily blinded by a laser.
-As if it needs to be said again: men of the world, if a woman does not respond positively to your advances, here's a hot tip: leave them alone.
+This whole experience speaks volumes about consent in clubs.
+Consent is seemingly dismissed, shoved under the carpet as if the rules are different as soon as you've paid the $5 door charge.
+Unfortunately it needs to be said again, but men of the world, if a woman does not respond positively to your advances, here's a hot tip: Leave them alone.